 Out of all the shows I listed in the poll, School-Live! was the one I knew the least about.
-I’ve seen bits of Flip Flappers and Sound of the Sky and I know the gist of YuYuYu‘s plot but with School-Live!, it was an honest shot in the dark.
+It was an honest shot in the dark.
 Really, I added it in the poll because it seemed to be very popular and the one key visual I saw had cute girls in it…yes, I really am that simple sometimes.
 So when School-Live! won the poll, I was curious as to why it did and with a pretty staggering lead too with 43% of the votes.

 Now that I’ve seen Episode 1, I see why people voted for it.

 For a while, I really did assume School-Live! was your typical CGDCT anime.
-The main character, Yuki Takeya (Inori Minase/Brittney Karbowki), is a girl so obsessed with school that she actually lives at her school.
+The main character, Yuki Takeya (Inori Minase), is a girl so obsessed with school that she actually lives at hers.
 She’s even a part of the “School Living Club”, a group dedicated to making the most of their time in school.
 What a silly premise but one that does brim with potential charm.
 I can easily imagine a production committee fawning over it, greenlight the anime adaptation, and spawn merchandise for it.

 The characters introduced so far also supported my preconception.
-A number of them seem very archetypal such as Yuki being the energetic one, Miki (Rie Takahashi/Cynthia Martinez) is calm and quiet, and Yuuri (M.A.O./Luci Christian) is the confident leader.
-There were some oddities here and there but I honestly first thought they were just quirks to boost the moe.
-Why does Kurumi (Ari Ozawa/Juliet Simmons) carry around a shovel?
+A number of them seem very archetypal.
+Yuki is the energetic one, Miki (Rie Takahashi) is calm and quiet, Kurumi (Ai Ozawa) has a bit of a spunky attitude, and Yuuri (M.A.O.) is the confident leader.
+There are some oddities here and there but I honestly first thought they were just quirks to boost the moe.
+Why does Kurumi carry around a shovel?
 I assumed it’s just some weird hobby she enjoys.
 Someone in the audience will surely find it cute and use it as evidence for when they title her Best Girl.
 Why does the School Living Club have Taromaru, a dog running around school grounds?
 Look, it’s a dog.
 Why not throw one in your CGDCT anime?
 Everything from his surprising ability to open doors to him disliking Miki for no apparent reason just writes itself.

 At the same time though, I did find myself unable to shrug off this feeling that something is rather off with School-Live!.
 When the really upbeat OP began, I was perplexed to learn that the School Living Club’s sign is actually just the name written on a piece of paper, taped on the Student Council’s.
 That seemed odd, more so once the show implies that there is no Student Council to be found anywhere.
 After that, you’re presented with a drawing of the club with the words “We’re Fine” written on it.
 I thought maybe that’s just Yuki writing about how much she loves school life but the exact wording bugged me throughout my time watching the episode.

 And within the actual episode itself, there were some very choice shots scattered throughout.
 One shot where Yuki walks across the hall in search of Taromaru (the club’s dog) reveals the windows are actually shattered.
 Another presents a wall of desks seemingly blocking a hallway and neither Yuki nor Miki were alarmed by its presence.
 And every once in a while, I just get the impression that all of Yuki’s friends secretly know something.
 They’ll look far more serious than a happy go lucky school club ought to be.
+For example, Yuuri visibly expresses concern when Yuki mentions that she almost went home last night.
 This episode doesn’t linger too much on these moments, distracting you with an admittedly fun chase between the girls and Taromaru, but that these moments happen at all gives cause for suspicion.

 Which finally brings me to the ending.